 Browse by term.
 Move to past, current, and upcoming courses.
 If you teach a lot of courses, you can choose how many appear on each page.
 At the bottom of the list, you'll find a page selector to navigate through long lists.

 View your favorites quickly.
 If you access a course frequently, you can select the star icon to add it to your favorites so it appears at the top of the list.
 No more scrolling!
-You can select the star icon again to remove a course from your favorites when you're finished working in it often.
+You can select the star icon again to remove a course from your favorites.

 You can't reorder courses in the list.
 Courses are listed in alphabetical order and grouped by term with the newest courses first.
 Your favorites appear at the top of the page.